Ilkeston Corporation Tramways

 Ilkeston Corporation Trmaways inspector 1903

-A blow-up of the staff photo above showing one of the inspectors.
+An enlargement of the staff photograph above showing one of the inspectors.
 Somewhat unusually for a UK tramway system, his script-lettering grade badge would appear to be metal (possibly brass), as opposed to the embroidered hat bands used on most systems.

 Ilkeston Corporation Tramways inspector cap badge